[Left: Coda by Ichimura Hitoshi. Right: Tetsugaku Letra by Sahara Mizu]

 Most of the characters are generic (with one sweet partner who unwillingly caused the male lead to stop dancing with the partner, the bitch that could never realistically compete with the “female” lead in skill, and the really strict father that forces the “female”, here is in terms to saving their tradition, which is somehow 10 times urgent than seeing his son crossdress for a ballet performance), and most of the conflict can be solved quickly.

-And I disliked the ending due to it being utterly realistic.
+And I disliked the ending due to it being utterly unrealistic.

 In middle school, Ichinose Kimitaka taught his friends how to play basketball.
 Despite his experience with the sport, his friends quickly outmatched him in skill.
 After an incident brought on by his frustration and jealousy, he was crushed to overhear those same ‘friends’ discussing how they wished he’d just kill himself.